jingsonglv/CFG/README.md

     sh train_citation2.sh

 ## Results
-The performances of PSG together with other GNN-based methods on OGB-DDI task are listed as below:
+The performances of CFG together with some selected GNN-based methods on OGB-CITATION2 task are listed as below:

  | Method         | Test MRR  | Validation MRR             |